Aztec calendar

 The Aztec or Mexica calendar is the calendrical system used by the Aztecs as well as other Pre-Columbian peoples of central Mexico.
-It is one of the Mesoamerican calendars, sharing the basic structure of calendars from throughout ancient Mesoamerica.
+It is one of the Mesoamerican calendars, sharing the basic structure of calendars from throughout the region.

-The Aztec sun stone, also called the calendar stone, is on display at the National Museum of Anthropology in Mexico City.
+The Aztec sun stone, often erroneously called the calendar stone, is on display at the National Museum of Anthropology in Mexico City.

-The calendar consists of a 365-day calendar cycle called xiuhpōhualli (year count) and a 260-day ritual cycle called tōnalpōhualli (day count).
+The actual Aztec calendar consists of a 365-day calendar cycle called xiuhpōhualli (year count), and a 260-day ritual cycle called tōnalpōhualli (day count).
 These two cycles together form a 52-year "century", sometimes called the "calendar round".
 The xiuhpōhualli is considered to be the agricultural calendar, since it is based on the sun, and the tōnalpōhualli is considered to be the sacred calendar.

 Tōnalpōhualli

 The tōnalpōhualli ("day count") consists of a cycle of 260 days, each day signified by a combination of a number from 1 to 13, and one of the twenty day signs.
-With each new day, both the number and day sign would be incremented: 1 Crocodile is followed by 2 Wind, 3 House, 4 Lizard, and so forth up to 13 Reed, after which the cycle of numbers would restart (though the twenty day signs had not yet been exhausted) resulting in 1 Jaguar, 2 Eagle, and so on, as the days immediately following 13 Reed.
-This cycle of number and day signs would continue similarly until the 20th week, which would start on 1 Rabbit, and end on 13 Flower.
-It would take a full 260 days (13×20) for the two cycles (of twenty day signs, and thirteen numbers) to realign and repeat the sequence back on 1 Crocodile.
+With each new day, both the number and day sign would be incremented: 1.
+Crocodile is followed by 2.
+Wind, 3.
+House, 4.
+Lizard, and so forth up to 13.
+Reed.
+After Reed, the cycle of numbers would restart (though the twenty day signs had not yet been exhausted), resulting in 1.
+Jaguar, 2.
+Eagle, and so on, as the days immediately following 13.
+Reed.
+This cycle of number and day signs would continue similarly until the 20th week, which would start on 1.
+Rabbit, and end on 13.
+Flower.
+It would take a full 260 days (13×20) for the two cycles (of twenty day signs, and thirteen numbers) to realign and repeat the sequence back to 1.
+Crocodile.